paulWatt526/wattageTileEngineDocs/entityLayer/setLightingMode.markdown

 * Ambient Only - Only ambient lighting applies to this layer.
 * All - All lighting applies to this layer.
+* None - No lighting is applied to this layer.
+The sprites are drawn "as is".

 There are constants defined for the modes: